 7. Pick Up A Book And Read Often:

-Reading not only sharpens your mind, but if you read the right material it can enlighten your view of the world and this keeps you inspired.
+Reading not only sharpens your mind but if you read the right material it can enlighten your view of the world and this keeps you inspired.
 I would also add, doing crossword puzzles and other brainteasers.
 Check out Lumosity.

 8. Mix It Up By Using Your Opposite Hand And Foot:

-Well, using the opposite hand or foot helps to sharpens the mind and keeps both sides of your brain working.
+Well, using the opposite hand or foot helps to sharpen the mind and keeps both sides of your brain working.
 Studies have also suggested that if you practice this from a young age, the chances of recovery following a stroke in older age are greater.